We Are CASA

-CASA (formerly CASA de Maryland) is a Latino and immigration advocacy-and-assistance organization based in Maryland.
+We Are CASA (formerly CASA and CASA de Maryland) is a Latino and immigration advocacy-and-assistance organization based in Maryland.
 It is active throughout the state, but has major foci in Prince George's County, Montgomery County and Baltimore.
 CASA influences Maryland politics on a wide range of policies, ranging from law-enforcement to education.
 It also has offices in Virginia, Pennsylvania, and Georgia.

 History

 CASA was originally known as the "Central American Solidarity Association of Maryland".
 The organization's name was officially changed to CASA of Maryland, Inc., on July 28, 1995.
 The organization's name was officially changed to CASA de Maryland, Inc., on September 4, 2008.
 Now, the organization is named CASA.

 CASA was founded in 1985 in the basement of the Takoma Park Presbyterian Church by US citizens and Central American immigrants.
 It has since expanded its scope.
 It is affiliate organization of the National Council of La Raza.
 They are a member of the National Day Laborer Organizing Network.

 CASA is also a founding member of the National Capital Immigration Coalition, which promotes "comprehensive immigration reform".

+In November 2008, CASA filed a Public Information Act lawsuit alleging that the Frederick County Sheriff's Office violated the Constitution and engaged in racial profiling by performing immigration law enforcement functions under section 287(g) of the Immigration and Nationality Act.

 In June 2010, CASA opened a 20000 sqft multicultural center in the heart of Langley Park and located in the former Langley Park mansion.
 The project was budgeted at $31 million in 2007.
 Governor Martin O'Malley, a Democrat, said at the fundraising kickoff for the project, "In our Maryland, there's no such thing as a spare American".